DoDCIO/eads/index.md

 HTTPS **SHOULD** be configured using guides provided by [DISA](http://iase.disa.mil/pki-pke/Pages/admin.aspx).

+> HTTP **MAY** be used for purely internal interfaces where authentication is not needed.

 <hr/>

 ### <a href="#date-format" id="date-format" class="headerlink"></a> Use a consistent date format